anujgill/ChatApp/README.md

 - **Contacts List:** View,search and select contacts to start conversations.
 - **Online Status:** See who's online with real-time status indicators.
 - **Message Encryption:** Messages are encrypted using AES (Advanced Encryption Standard).
+- **Unread Messages:** Provides a clear count of unread messages for convenient tracking.
 ## Technologies Used

 - **Frontend:** React, styled-components, Axios